iAmGiG/DiracEquationVisualization/README.md

 ## Contributing

 Contributions to this section are welcome, including improvements to existing scripts, additional examples, or educational content related to the Dirac Equation.
-Please read the CONTRIBUTING.md file for guidelines on how to contribute.

 ## License

-Specify the license under which the content is released, e.g., MIT, GPL, Apache, etc.
+MIT License usage